vniche/terraform-preemptible-gke/README.md

 # terraform-preemptible-gke

-!!!
-Not suited for production, recommend only for study and development This Terraform is intended to deliver a single-zone GKE cluster with a autoscaling preemptible g1-small node-pools based on Padok's article [Kubernetes on Google Cloud Platform: Terraform your first cluster](https://www.padok.fr/en/blog/kubernetes-google-cloud-terraform-cluster)
+:warning: **Not suited for production, recommend only for study and development** :warning:

+This Terraform is intended to deliver a single-zone GKE cluster with a autoscaling preemptible g1-small node-pools based on Padok's article [Kubernetes on Google Cloud Platform: Terraform your first cluster](https://www.padok.fr/en/blog/kubernetes-google-cloud-terraform-cluster)

 ### Requirements